retro16/acsi2stm/doc/manual.md

 **Note**: if you don't have a floppy drive (or a floppy disk), you can use the Hatari emulator to prepare it.

-The doc folder contains a zip file [empty_images.zip](empty_images.zip) that contains 3 empty files that you can use as a starting point.
+The release package contains a zip file named *empty_images.zip* that contains empty files that you can use as a starting point.

 There is a very good tutorial on [Jookie's home page](http://joo.kie.sk/?page_id=306).
 To access files from within Hatari, use the
 GEMDOS drive feature.